-FRODO is the only Indian Ocean bottlenose dolphin at uShaka Sea World and is a proud mother of six of the babies born at uShaka Sea World, and grandmother to one.
+FRODO is the only Indian Ocean bottlenose dolphin at uShaka Sea World and has had six babies at uShaka Sea World.
 She is the best mother any baby dolphin could wish for as she always keeps a watchful eye while allowing her calf to explore, learn and gain confidence.
-She is easily recognised by the freckles on her tummy which develop on the Indian Ocean bottlenose dolphins as they get older.
+She has freckles on her tummy which make her easy to spot.

-FACT: Female dolphins naturally form a group and help each other during and after birth in order to raise and protect the young.
-The females act as midwives to the pregnant female and will actually produce milk even if they do not have babies of their own to suckle the young.
+FACT: Female dolphins naturally form a group and help each other during and after birth to raise and protect the young.

 KHETHIWE is the youngest dolphin at uShaka Sea World.
 She was born on 25 November 2008.
 She is learning very quickly and loves to play.
 Her favourite activity at the moment is to stick her tongue out at people who walk past and her favourite toy is a blue-and-white basketball.

-FACT: Baby dolphins are born with whiskers on either side of their rostrum (snout).
-These are used to aid them in swimming in their mother's slipstream while they learn to master their own swimming skills.
+FACT: Baby dolphins are born with whiskers on either side of their rostrum (snout) which help them to swim in their mother's slipstream.

-KELPIE is the first-born dolphin at uShaka Sea World, and is now 28 years old.
+KELPIE is the first-born dolphin at uShaka Sea World.
 He is well known for mimicking one of our safety alarms.
-Kelpie is a very good time keeper and always lets the trainers know that it is training time by singing to them.
+She always lets the trainers know that it is training time by singing to them.